SMOLKEYS/bundles/README.md

 - No replacing other people's changes
 - Thats it

-*If any of these rules are broken, your Pull Request will be closed following a message mentioning the rule broken.*
+*If any of these rules are broken, your Pull Request will be closed following a message mentioning the rule broken also including a label saying "rule broken"*